alttester/AltTester-Unity-SDK/docs/pages/altunity-tester-editor.md

 # AltUnity Tester Editor

-The GUI refers to the "AltUnityTesterEditor" window that is displayed when adding the altUnity Tester package in Unity.
+The GUI refers to the AltUnity Tester Editor window that is displayed when adding the AltUnity Tester package in Unity.

 ![Editor Window](../_static/images/altUnityTesterWindow/EditorWindow.png)